• Home

 English Language Requirements

-The required minimum scores vary based on the course level and any English language intensive courses taken prior to the main course:• IELTS: Minimum score of 6.0• PTE: Minimum score of 50• TOEFL iBT: Minimum score of 64• CAE: Minimum score of 169
+Accepted English language tests include IELTS, TOEFL iBT, PTE Academic, and Cambridge Advanced English (CAE).
+Scores must be within two years of the visa application date.
+The required minimum scores vary based on the course level and any English language intensive courses taken prior to the main course:• IELTS: Minimum score of 6.0• PTE: Minimum score of 50• TOEFL iBT: Minimum score of 64• CAE: Minimum score of 169 Some applicants may be exempt from providing English proficiency test scores, such as those from English-speaking countries, those who have completed certain levels of education in English, or those who have completed recognized English language programs.

 Financial Requirements

-• Living Costs: AUD 29,710 per year for the student, AUD 10,394 for a spouse, and AUD 4,449 per child.• Annual Income Requirement: Alternatively, evidence that parents or a partner have a personal annual income of at least AUD 87,856 (AUD 102,500 if accompanied by family).
+Applicants need to demonstrate their financial ability to support themselves and any accompanying family members for the duration of their stay.
+The required funds include: • Living Costs: AUD 29,710 per year for the student, AUD 10,394 for a spouse, and AUD 4,449 per child.• Annual Income Requirement: Alternatively, evidence that parents or a partner have a personal annual income of at least AUD 87,856 (AUD 102,500 if accompanied by family).
 This must be shown through official government documents such as tax assessments and Payslips.
+Applicants can prove financial capacity through:• Deposits of Money: Deposits in a financial institution.• Government or Institutional Loans: Official loan documents.• Scholarships: Scholarship award letters.

 Detailed Financial Requirements: